 As stated by Spine-health, “new studies have revealed the material used could affect the successful bony fusion growth.
 Titanium cages with nanotechnology surface favor bone formation.”

-This kind of fusion is a process in which a surgeon uses an orthopedicinstrument such as a plate and screws to help the bones grow together which are provided from trauma implants suppliers.
-They are still enough flexible to enable the spine to bend.
+This kind of fusion is a process in which a surgeon uses orthopedic implants such as a plate and screws to help the bones grow together.
+They are still flexible enough to enable the spine to bend.

 Rods also help in spine stabilization.
-They are connected with pedicle screws or hooks to the vertebrae.
+They relate to pedicle screws or hooks to the vertebrae.

 The artificial disc is intended to preserve motion after surgery that is as close to normal as possible.